electron/governance/charter/README.md

 4. financial contributions
 5. tenured contributions

+Initially, the Electorate was GitHub.
+Designing a new Electorate is still out-of-scope for this charter.
+Instead, we will make the implicit status-quo explicit: the Administrative Working Group is comprised of managers from Microsoft and Slack.

-There is no explicit timeline around this, but this charter expects it to be addressed in a reasonable timeframe.
+There is no explicit timeline around designing a better electorate, but this charter expects it to be addressed in a reasonable timeframe.

 ## Administrative Working Group